merneo/EliteBook/browsers/BROWSER_THEMES_DOCUMENTATION.md

 ## Overview

-This document provides academic-level documentation for implementing the Catppuccin Mocha Green color scheme in web browsers, ensuring visual consistency with the desktop environment (Hyprland, Waybar, Kitty, Neovim, etc.).
+This document provides comprehensive technical documentation for implementing the Catppuccin Mocha Green color scheme in web browsers, ensuring visual consistency with the desktop environment (Hyprland, Waybar, Kitty, Neovim, etc.).

 ---